-We’ve been delighted to hear so many inspiring women share their stories of going after their dreams, finding a way to make flexible lifestyles work for them, and stopping at nothing to create a life they adore.
+We’ve been delighted to hear so many inspiring ladies stories of chasing after their dreams, finding a way to make a more flexible lifestyle work for them, and stopping at nothing to create a life they adore.

-We’ve featured some of these inspiring women on our Instagram and Facebook and are sharing all their stories here.
-Full of passion, they will inspire and encourage you.
+We’ve featured some of these inspiring women on our Instagram and Facebook and are sharing more of their stories here.
+Full of passion, they’re sure to inspire and encourage you.
 They might even ignite the fire in you to pursue your crazy big dreams.
 Because life’s too short and we only have one brilliant chance at building a life we love.

-Ami Lee’s story about taking a huge risk and falling in love with her life again.
+Ami Lee’s story about taking a huge risk then falling in love with her life again.

 “Last year I quit my job, packed a bag, and jumped on a plane.
 People told me I was crazy, that I was ruining my life, that I should be scared.
 But I didn’t care.
 I felt suffocated and stuck, so I left.
 And I met the best damn people on this Earth.
 I ate street food that fed my very soul and experienced profoundly spiritual moments in ancient, holy places.
 My heart cracked wide open and fell head over heels in love with life again.
 I don’t know how I found the courage to get on that plane, but I’m so glad I did.
 My only regret is not doing it sooner.” – Ami Lee ( @_ami_lee_ )⠀

-Grace Kim’s story on taking risks and enjoying life.
+Grace Kim’s story on being open to taking risks and enjoying life.

 “Leaving my job this past March was the hardest and easiest thing to do.
 The hardest because I’d never done anything that ‘risky’ before.
 The easiest because I chose myself.
 Every day, I make my schedule, decide who I see, what I do, how I move, and where I work.
 There’s nothing more satisfying to my soul.” – Grace Kim @gracejyk

 Veronica Stoddart, former travel editor-in-chief of @usatoday, on the importance of travel.